Anxiety | WOC Therapy

 Managing Stress and Anxiety at Home

 There are some tricks for managing anxiety alone.
 As we mentioned, there can be a time when you feel more anxious than usual, so these pieces of advice can come in handy and can help you to reduce the symptoms.
-But if you start feeling these symptoms for a more extended period, contact a counselor for women for support.
+But if you start feeling these symptoms for a more extended period, contact a counselor for support.
 Here are a couple of things you can do to reduce the symptoms:

 • Try to get more sleep,